DSR-RHIT/me497-reproducible-research/cm/cm5021_case-study.md

 From section [12.6](http://r4ds.had.co.nz/tidy-data.html#case-study) in R for Data Science.

+I’ve added a few bits that I find useful, especially when attempting to understand a new data set for the first time.

 The `who` dataset is in the tidyr package, part of the
     tidyverse